dh256git/project27/src/volunteering/index.md

 ## {{ page.title }}: {{ page.tagline }}

 Get involved!
-Volunteer to work with the {{ site.brand }} team, and learn through hands-on tasks.
+Become a {{ site.brand }} volunteer or member, and develop your skills through hands-on tasks.
-By doing so, you will also teach those who want to learn, but are not yet ready to roll their sleeves up.

 {% include global/cover-image.html image="volunteering-cover.jpg" alt="A drawn tree, with handprints as leaves on the branches." %}